HBSTech/GenericEcommerce.AcceptJS/README.md

 Initialize via the Startups.cs service command services.RegisterAcceptJS(new AcceptJSConfiguration("7ae4gSdBP6pbLVkAXeRLSmFyuWxR9Ku23j7a8wUQv37RYsH8B7w36573W5sZb8vG", "2LE2uEtp4rq", "74bg98n65MEh4S8x"));

+Create a Payment Option Provider in the Kentico Admin with a Code Name of "AcceptJS"

 You can optionally provide your own acceptjs view using the PayentGatewayView property of the AcceptJSConfiguration.